 Juries Reject the Death Penalty in Louisiana:

-Last Four of Five Death Penalty Trials Result in Life Sentences
+Last Four of Six Death Penalty Trials Result in Life Sentences

 Since the beginning of 2012, Louisiana juries have repeatedly rejected the death penalty in capital trials, reflecting a national trend in declining numbers of new death sentences.

 In the cases of Kenneth Barnes (Orleans Parish), Samuel Jordan (Caddo Parish), Christopher Cope (Caddo Parish) and Daniel Prince (Acadia Parish), defendants were sentenced to life imprisonment without the possibility of parole following the sentencing phase of their capital trials.

 Nationally, death sentences are at an all-time low.
 The number of new death sentences in 2012 was the near the lowest in the modern era of the death penalty, second only to the number in 2011.
 States such as North Carolina, Virginia, South Carolina and Indiana didn't sentence anyone to death at all.

 Read more about the national trends in DPIC's 2012 End of Year Report.